Step-by-step lab: creating users, OUs, security groups, and group memberships using PowerShell

 -

-Forms the foundation for advanced automation and DevOps workflows
+Forms the foundation for identity governance and security automation

 Discover more from Humble Cloud Tech